-Under the rules of the SEC, in order for any stockholder proposal to be included in the Company's proxy statement and proxy card for presentation at the 2007 Annual Meeting of Stockholders, the proposal must be received by the Secretary of the Company at the Company's principal executive offices by February 26, 2007 (120 days before the anniversary of the date this Proxy Statement is being mailed to the Company's stockholders).
+Under the rules of the SEC, in order for any stockholder proposal to be included in our proxy statement and proxy card for presentation at the 2009 Annual Meeting of Stockholders, the proposal must be received by the Secretary of our Company at our principal executive offices by February 4, 2009 (120 days before the anniversary of the date this Proxy Statement is being mailed to our stockholders).

-The Company's By-Laws provide that for business to be properly brought before an Annual Meeting of Stockholders (or any Special Meeting in lieu of Annual Meeting of Stockholders), a stockholder must: (i) give timely written notice to the Secretary of the Company describing any proposal to be brought before such meeting; and (ii) be present at such Annual Meeting, either in person or by a representative.
-Such procedural requirements are fully set forth in Section 3.14 of the Company's By-Laws.
-A stockholder's notice will be timely if delivered to, or mailed to and received by, the Company not less than 75 days nor more than 120 days prior to the anniversary date of the immediately preceding Annual Meeting (the "Anniversary Date").
-To bring an item of business before the 2007 Annual Meeting, a stockholder must deliver the requisite notice of such item to the Secretary of the Company not before April 2, 2007 or after May 17, 2007.
-In the event the Annual Meeting is scheduled to be held on a date more than 30 days before the Anniversary Date or more than 60 days after the Anniversary Date, however, a stockholder's notice will be timely delivered to, or mailed to, and received by, the Company not later than the close of business on the later of (a) the 75th day prior to the scheduled date of such Annual Meeting or (b) the 15th day following the day on which public announcement of the date of such Annual Meeting is first made by the Company.
+Our By-Laws provide that for business to be properly brought before an Annual Meeting of Stockholders (or any Special Meeting in lieu of Annual Meeting of Stockholders), a stockholder must: (i) give timely written notice to the Secretary of our Company describing any proposal to be brought before such meeting; and (ii) be present at such Annual Meeting, either in person or by a representative.
+Such procedural requirements are fully set forth in Section 3.14 of our By-Laws.
+A stockholder's notice will be timely if delivered to, or mailed to and received by, us not less than 75 days nor more than 120 days prior to the anniversary date of the immediately preceding Annual Meeting (the "Anniversary Date").
+To bring an item of business before the 2009 Annual Meeting, a stockholder must deliver the requisite notice of such item to the Secretary of our Company not before April 2, 2009 or after May 17, 2009.
+In the event the Annual Meeting is scheduled to be held on a date more than 30 days before the Anniversary Date or more than 60 days after the Anniversary Date, however, a stockholder's notice will be timely delivered to, and received by, us not later than the close of business on the later of (a) the 75th day prior to the scheduled date of such Annual Meeting or (b) the 15th day following the day on which public announcement of the date of such Annual Meeting is first made by us.